 2. For the patient’s safety.

-As mentioned earlier, some cybercriminals use medical insurances at the expense of others.
+As mentioned earlier, some cyber criminals use medical insurance at the expense of others.
 This means that your medical bills aren’t just the thing that is in danger but also the patient’s health for the medical history cannot be modified.
-Doctors and physicians might be misled with the incorrect information due to the patient’s stolen identity.
-These errors can even cause fatal consequences when the patient is being wrongly diagnosed.
+Doctors and physicians might be misled with incorrect information due to the patient’s stolen identity.
+These errors can even cause fatal consequences when the patient is wrongly diagnosed.

 3. For the reputation of the hospital and healthcare providers.

 Making sure that patients’ data is being protected will not only secure the individuals but will also maximize the hospital’s reputation.
 Negative experiences will not result in positive reviews so it is a must to keep the trust between healthcare providers and their patients.

 Preventive Measures Against Intruders

 Because of the rising percentage of cyber attacks on the healthcare industry, steps are being taken to make sure that data being stored is safeguarded while making sure that they comply with the HIPAA privacy rule.
 However, simply installing antivirus software on the computer won’t make it fully safe.